John Troy (bishop)

-John Thomas Troy (10 May 1739, County Dublin – 11 May 1823, Dublin) was an Irish Dominican and Roman Catholic Archbishop of Dublin.
+John Thomas Troy, OP (10 May 1739 – 11 May 1823) was an Irish Dominican friar who served as Archbishop of Dublin from 1786 to 1823.

 Life

 Dominican

-Of Anglo-Norman stock, Troy was born at Annefield House, near Porterstown and received his early education at Liffey Street, Dublin.
-At the age of sixteen he joined the Dominican Order and proceeded to their house of St. Clement, at Rome.
+Of Anglo-Norman stock, Troy was born at Annefield House, near Porterstown, County Dublin and received his early education at Liffey Street, Dublin.
+At the age of sixteen he joined the Dominican Order and proceeded to their house of St. Clement at Rome.
 Amenable to discipline, diligent in his studies, and talented, he made rapid progress, and while still a student was appointed to give lectures in philosophy.
-Subsequently, he professed theology and canon law, and finally became prior of the convent in 1772.
+Subsequently, he professed theology and canon law, and finally became prior/rector of the convent in 1772.